OxWearables/wearable-teaching/_posts/2022-11-30-prac5-6-Association-Analysis-in-UK-Biobank.md

 ## Reading and useful links

+Lots of online resources are available to understand the UK Biobank study and the Research Analysis Platform.
+Some are linked to within the individual tutorials, but some more general resources are listed here.
+Please do spend some time exploring them - this will be useful both now and in the Data Challenge!

+- To find out more about particular UK Biobank variables, use the [Data Showcase](https://biobank.ndph.ox.ac.uk/ukb/).
+It's well worth spending some time exploring this.
+- For more about UK Biobank data collection and history, [this](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001779) is a good summary
+- To understand some of the potential for selection bias in UK Biobank, perhaps start with [Fry et al, 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5860371/)
 - Documentation for the Research Analysis Platform: https://dnanexus.gitbook.io/uk-biobank-rap/
 - The DNANexus community: https://community.dnanexus.com/s/ (useful for troubleshooting)